percona/percona-server-mongodb-operator/source/compare.rst

 Miscellaneous
 *************

-Various features that are not a good fit for other categories.
+Finally, let's compare various features that are not a good fit for other categories.

 +----------------------------------+-------------------------------+---------------------+-------------------------+-----------------------------+
 | Feature/Product                  | Percona Operator for MongoDB  | Bitnami Helm Chart  | KubeDB for MongoDB      | MongoDB Community Operator  |